 Crimean locations were:

-The Russian Khmeimim airbase in Syria was also detected to have had spoofing operations.
+The Russian Khmeimim airbase in Syria was also detected to have had GPS spoofing operations.

 Although these designs are becoming consumer-friendly and easy to create for a backroom hacker, there are significant drawbacks for non-military spoofers.

 - They need to be within close proximity of any target (Either on the vehicle itself – or in a drone flying, above for example)